 Updated as of Qt 6.5 release 6.5.3, released 28.09.2023.

 Guide on how to build Qt 6.5 LTS components for use on a Raspberry Pi running Raspberry Pi OS.
 The configuration and build differs quite a lot from how Qt 5 was built as the build system is now using cmake and ninja, instead of the older qmake and make combo.

-Note: This guide was written for Raspberry Pi OS Bullseye version only
+Note: This guide was written for Raspberry Pi OS based on Debian 11 Bullseye release only.

-This tutorial is written for the split components version of Qt 6.5 instead of the all components one.
+This tutorial is written for the split sources version of Qt 6.5 release, instead of the all sources in one.
 This makes it much faster to get up and running with only the components you actually need.
-Building Qt 6 for and on the Raspberry Pi is still pretty straightforward, there are some Pi specific configurations that needs to be made, but in short it consist of the following steps:
+Building Qt 6 for and on the Raspberry Pi is still pretty straightforward, there are a couple Pi specific configurations that needs to be made, but in short it consist of the following simple steps:

 - Configure Raspberry Pi graphics system to use Mesa/Vulkan driver

 - Installing all required build and runtime dependencies for Qt base